-Sinharaja rainforest is the largest constituent of the green canopy in the wet-zone of Sri Lanka amounting to about 43%.
+Sinharaja rainforest is the largest constituent of the green canopy in the wet zone of Sri Lanka amounting to about 43%.
 Sinharaja forest is a great cradle of biodiversity and is home to some rarest animal species such as slender Lorris.
-While white monkeys caper through the trees; many rare bird species such as jungle fowl digging the ground in search of worms and rafflesia flowers bloom on the forest floor; perennial waterways cascade through the boulders making a spectacular spray and afterwards flow through the jungle, past agathis and seraya trees as tall as seven-storey buildings.
+While white monkeys caper through the trees; many rare bird species such as jungle fowl dig the ground in search of worms and rafflesia flowers bloom on the forest floor; perennial waterways cascade through the boulders making a spectacular spray and afterwards flow through the jungle, past aga this and Soraya trees as tall as seven-storey buildings.

-Even today, only a fraction of the forest has been explored; remarkably, only about a few dozens of people have been into the core of the jungle.
-In the backdrop of many forests on the island is subjected to the wrath of human, Sinharaja has become a potent symbol of the need for Sri Lanka to preserve its natural heritage while there’s time.
+Even today, only a fraction of the forest has been explored; remarkably, only about a few dozen people have been into the core of the jungle.
+Against the backdrop of many forests on the island being subjected to the wrath of humans, Sinharaja has become a potent symbol of the need for Sri Lanka to preserve its natural heritage while there’s time.

-‘It’s important that we look after this natural wealth,’ Sanath, as he leads the way across a bridge suspended a shallow stream with crystal clear water.
-Dappled light rains down and colourful birds’ flit through the treetops.
+‘We must look after this natural wealth,’ Sanath, as he leads the way across a bridge suspended by a shallow stream with crystal clear water.
+Dappled light rains down and colourful birds flit through the treetops.
 ‘I don’t know anywhere else quite like this.’

 ‘Part of the reason for Sinharaja’s survival is its location away from the cities and people living in the bordering villages’, says Sanath, who is also from the bordering village.
-‘We get a lot of things from the jungle-like honey, collecting firewood, building materials sometimes but we are not doing harm to the trees and plants.
+‘We get a lot of things from the jungle-like honey, collecting firewood, and building materials sometimes but we are not harming the trees and plants.
 We are always on alert to avert any illicit logging in the forest ’.